 Because we are such a small operation, we are planning on handling everything ourselves for a while.
 Eventually we will probably hire some help with cellar work, so feel free to email a resume to Mitch, and we will keep your resume on file until we decide to hire.

 What kind of methods do you use to make your beer?

-Most of our standard offerings are open fermented in large stainless steel cubes, called IBC tanks.
+Most of our standard offerings are open fermented in large stainless steel cubes, called IBC's (Intermediate Bulk Containers).
 We pitch a large amount of lab and wild sourced yeast and bacteria, let the beer age for a few months, package, and let the bottles condition for a few months before releasing them.
 Most of our smaller releases will be barrel aged.
 Some of our releases are aged in exclusively stainless steel, depending on what our intentions are with the beer.
 Our specialty is making relatively fast aged wild beer, which tastes 4-5 months on average from grain to glass.
-We will also be utilizing a coolship to create spontaneously fermented beer.
-That should be on the market early 2018, if all goes well.
+We will also be utilizing a coolship to create spontaneously fermented beer, which we will age for 9 months to 3 years.